 I am also qualified as a professional interpreter and translator (MA, University of Bath).

 I am a Senior Fellow of the Higher Education Academy and have worked as a Research Associate at the IAS in Princeton.

 I have published articles on Molière, Racine, Rotrou, Tristan L'Hermite, Bernard Lamy and Pierre Nicole.
 Previous research has focused on dramatic theory, reception and audience response; theories of the comic, and translation studies.

-In 2020, I am co-running a conference, with a grant I secured from the Language Acts and Wordmalking Project:
+In 2021, I co-ran a conference, with a grant I secured from the Language Acts and Worldmaking Project: